someonesdad1/plib/README.md

   written over the years for my own use.
 There's some useful functionality in here, but it's fairly tightly coupled.
 This means if you find a script you like and want to move it somewhere else, you may find that it's dependent on a number of other modules.
-  This will be annoying and possibly a lot of work to fix.
+  This will be annoying and maybe a lot of work to fix.
 This repository on my system is `/plib` and my `PYTHONPATH` variable is `"/plib:/plib/g"`.
 This repository is the only code I use outside of what's in the python distribution.
-- I work a lot in a bash terminal and use the /plib/color.py module to provide ANSI escape sequences to colorize text output.
-I used to provide -c options to turn on colorization, but later I just thought that virtually everything I do is in a 24-bit color terminal and the days of monochrome terminals is essentially over.
-However, if you use the modules/scripts in this directory, this may cause a hardship for you.
+- I work in a bash terminal and use the /plib/color.py module to provide ANSI escape sequences to colorize text output.
+I used to provide -c options to turn on colorization in scripts, but today everything I do is in a 24-bit color terminal and the days of monochrome terminals are probably over, so I just put escape codes in everything now.
+I've got an item on my todo list to fix this and it should happen in my reorganization/refactoring efforts in the first half of 2026.
-  Currently, there's no easy way to avoid it, but coming up with a fix is on my todo list.

 # Tools